rajgoesout/rajgoesout.github.io/_pages/about.md

 <!-- I [write](https://twitter.com/rajgoesout){:target="\_blank"} about travel, tech, and navigating life as a 20 something. -->

-I'm an independent researcher & engineer working in the web3 space.
+I'm an independent researcher & full-stack engineer working in the web3 space.

 My interests include DeFi, Blockchain Interoperability, ZK Proofs, Backend, and Protocol Engineering.